aeringamaroff/aeringamaroff/README.md

 ## Hey, its me

-In a relationship with typescript (its *super* serious)
+In a relationship with typescript (it's *super* serious)

-- 🔭 I’m currently working on an art commissioning website
+🔭 I’m currently working on an art commissioning website (it's private so ask me about it!)
-- 🌱 I’m currently learning React!
+🌱 I’m learning React and Svelte

 [![aerin's GitHub stats](https://github-readme-stats.vercel.app/api?username=aeringamaroff&theme=radical)](https://github.com/aeringamaroff/github-readme-stats)